Watch our short video where Chelsea Turner explains what you need to know

 A couple of things to watch out for:

-• Think carefully about opening a limited company to avoid the new rules – that will be more expensive and needlessly complicated.
+- Think carefully about opening a limited company to avoid the new rules – that will be more expensive and cause IR35 problems.